-In Fall 2020, I got an old broken CRT monitor from my college's recycling cage and turned it into a helmet with a working RGB LED display.
+In Fall 2020, I got a broken CRT monitor from my college's recycling cage and turned it into a helmet with a working RGB LED display.
 Here's some information about how I made it and how it works.
 If you want to make a TV head without the electronics, this method should still work if you ignore all the electronic parts.
-If you just want to see the finished costume, skip to the gallery.
+If you just want to see the finished costumes, skip to the gallery.

 Non-electronics